Surprising Factors That Can Affect A Home Appraisal

 If you have concerns about the potential for a low appraisal, talk with your real estate agent and see if there’s anything else you or they can do to prevent it from happening.

-An appraisal helps buyers ensure they’re paying a fair price for a home and helps prevent them from owing more on their loan than the home is worth.
-Appraisals also help a lender determine how much money they can loan you for your purchase or refinance transaction.
-Knowing how to get the highest appraisal on your home and taking the right steps to prepare for a successful appraisal can be a big help – whether you’re a buyer, seller, lender, or homeowner looking to refinance.
+Appraisals also help lenders determine how much money they can loan you for your purchase or refinance transaction.
+Knowing how to get the highest appraisal on your home and taking the right steps to prepare for a successful appraisal —including taking into account the four surprising factors that can affect a home appraisal —can help avoid any surprises whether you’re a buyer, seller, lender or homeowner looking to refinance.

 If you’re ready to embark on the home buying or refinancing process, you can start your application with Rocket Mortgage®.